30-40 per week

 £13,000 + per year

 If you like working with children and want to play a part in their education and wellbeing, this career could be ideal for you.
 You'll need to the ability to work closely with parents and teachers.
 You'll also need good literacy and numeracy skills, as well as creative ideas for activities.

-As a teaching assistant you would support teachers and help children with their educational and social development, both in and out of the classroom.
+As a teaching assistant you'll support teachers and help children with their educational and social development, both in and out of the classroom.
 Your exact job will depend on the school and the age of the children.